chryxjimin/groom_your_pet/notes.md

 Validations

-Need to add:
-edit the weight select to not have negative fix the groomers controller to not allow the user to change the groomer id in the URL scoping method -- where method omniauth setup -- check if it works
+Things to work on:
+refactor appointments to not nest when using current_groomer DRY code with before_action fix time to be in order

+DUE BY FRIDAY